SirSheeply/Hashtag-DnD-Lite/README.md

 Hashtag DnD is a scripted AI Dungeon scenario that gives you a variety of tools to enhance your adventure!

 ### Lite Edition Changes
+#### Removed Features
 - Removed Location System       (Hard to Manage T-T)
 - Removed Stragedy minigame     (Reduce script size)
 - Removed Lockpicking minigame  (Reduce script size)
 - Removed Memory minigame       (Reduce script size)
 - Removed Name generation       (Reduce script size)
+#### Added Features
 - Story Card Encounters         (Encounters are now sourced from story cards, and can be player generated!)
 - Story Card Enemies            (Enemy presets are now sourced from story cards, and can be user generated!)
 - Story Card Allies             (Ally presets are now sourced from story cards, and can be user generated!)
 - Story Card Presets            (Character presets are now sourced from story cards, and can be user generated!)

-### Planned Changes
+#### Planned Features
+- Improve spell shop and source spells from story cards
-- Reduced Story Cards (removed general items)
+- Reduced Story Cards (remove keys for general items)
 - Uncap leveling
-- Add leveling rewards
+- Leveling rewards
-- Add increase skill / ability command for easy use
+- Add increase skill/ability command for easy use
 - Add inventory management without AI output
+- Reimplement map system to work with story card based locations.

 ## Original Features:
-Fully working inventory system, loot drops, and item/spell shops<br>
+- Fully working inventory system, loot drops, and item/spell shops
-Hit points, turn-based battles, and a focus on strategic combat<br>
+- Hit points, turn-based battles, and a focus on strategic combat
-Skill/Ability based gameplay guarantees a challenge at every turn<br>
+-  Skill/Ability based gameplay guarantees a challenge at every turn
-Advanced dice rolling syntax allows you to set the precise odds<br>
+- Advanced dice rolling syntax allows you to set the precise odds
-Unlimited party size with each character having their own inventory, stats, and biographies<br>
+- Unlimited party size with each character having their own inventory, stats, and biographies
-Multiplayer compatible<br>
+- Multiplayer compatible
-Personalized note system that does not take up context space<br>
+- Personalized note system that does not take up context space
-Create locations to travel to and view them in a map<br>
+- Create locations to travel to and view them in a map
-Minigames including Mastermind, Memory, and Stragedy, a fully developed trading card game
+- Minigames including Mastermind, Memory, and Stragedy, a fully developed trading card game

 See the [user guide here](https://github.com/raeleus/Hashtag-DnD/wiki).
 Watch the [tutorial video](https://youtu.be/E5TYU7rDaBQ).